yadavmayank742/CS744-DECS-Project/README.md

 ./c-through.run
 ```
 running the binary without arguments will start the launcher script.
-On the terminal of PC you have decided to keep as server run `c-through`
+On the terminal of PC you have decided to keep as server run c-through-server

 ```
 ./c-through.run --run-server (port no)